SempronChip/engr3/README.md

 ### Assignment Description

 The goal of this assignment was to create a V-Block based on the given drawings.
-Then one would modify the part based on the instructions, in order to produce a part with the desired ms
+Then one would modify the part based on the instructions, to produce a part with the desired ms

 ### Evidence